exciteresearch/todo-collection/README.md

 Everyone should try to finish all three tasks, but the minimum bar should be finishing the first step.
 The way these instructions are going to work is we'll work on finishing #1 before we add any functionality for #2 or #3.
 Agile-ish.

 ###Step 1: Clone your Mini Project and Make AddList Component
-We're going to have the same workflow as we had before.
+We're going to have the same work flow as we had before.
 Start from the inner most components and work our way back out.

 * Since this project is a continuation of the mini project from earlier, go ahead and copy/clone your mini project to start this project.
 * Once you've cloned your Mini Project go to your ```app``` directory and create a new file called ```AddList.js```.
 This file is going to contain our new ```AddList``` component.